MohamedEMonem/Drawing-JS-App/README.md

 </form>
 ```

-- **Form Elements**: The form contains a dropdown for shape selection, color picker, and inputs for number of sides and organic factors.
+- **Form Elements**: The form includes a dropdown for shape selection, a color picker, and inputs for the number of sides and organic factors.
 - **Canvas**: An HTML5 `<canvas>` element where shapes will be rendered.

 ### CSS Styles

-Basic styling is provided to the canvas and input elements.
+Basic styling is applied to the canvas and input elements.

 ```css
 #canvas {